activeviam/mac/documentation/setting_up/exporting.md

 * `exportVersions(String, long[])`: exports the application for all specified epoch ids

-The first string argument of these method is the name of the sub-directory the report should be stored in.
+The first string argument of these methods is the name of the sub-directory the report should be stored in.
 Each method returns the `Path` in which the report can be found.